Terrence Steyer, M.D.

 The age range for the initial population used to test the SER was 39 to 93 years with a mean age of 73 years.
 Patient age was not correlated with SER score.

 Stevens et al. (2005) tested a Dutch version of the SER.
-They report that the overal reliability is excellent: Cronbach alpha 0.94.
+They report that the overall reliability is excellent: Cronbach alpha 0.94.
 In addition they report two subscales of the SER with Cronbach alphas of 0.94 and 0.87.
 These sub-scales represent factors associated with ‘self-efficacy in overcoming barriers’ and ‘self-efficacy for rehabilitation therapy exercises’.

 The SER score explained only a small amount of the variance in rehabilitation outcome (3%), however, all outcome expectations accounted for only 4% of the rehabilitation outcome variance.
 The SER has excellent reliability and external validity.